-Strong management of overheads continued in 2021 and significant challenges lie ahead in the coming years when we consider the impacts the war in Ukraine is having on markets and the current energy crisis we are all facing.
+Strong management of overheads continued in 2022 and significant challenges lie ahead in the coming years when we consider the impacts the war in Ukraine is having on markets and the current energy crisis that we are all facing.
 The increased costs are making it financially difficult for parishes to continue heating buildings used not only by worshippers but also community groups and charities.
 75% of our churches in the Diocese are listed buildings and as such have vast maintenance requirements within very stringent preservation rules.
-The Diocesan Finance Committee are currently reviewing measures that could be considered to soften the impact of these costs on Parishes and the Catholic bishops have called for State energy supports announced as part of the Budget to be extended to include community facilities which are not grant aided, including parish centres, community halls and church building themselves.
+The Diocesan Finance Committee are currently reviewing measures that could be considered to soften the impact of these costs on Parishes.